dev-346/quinfer-docs/docs/generating-question-papers.md

 # 📄 Generating Question Papers

-TeachLens allows you to quickly create professional, print-ready question papers for use as worksheets, homework assignments, or in-class tests.
+Quinfer allows you to quickly create professional, print-ready question papers for use as worksheets, homework assignments, or in-class tests.
 This guide focuses on creating a "Standard Assessment."

 ## ✨ How It Works